-Up to 4% *life-threatening illness of candidate or member of the immediate family; major surgery at or near the time of the examination; severe disease; severe injury arising from a car accident; very recent death of member of extended family; severe or permanent bodily injury occurring at the time of the examination; serious domestic crisis at time of examinations.
+Up to 4% *Very serious problems such as: life-threatening illness of candidate or member of the immediate family; major surgery at or near the time of the examination; severe disease; severe injury arising from a car accident; very recent death of member of extended family; severe or permanent bodily injury occurring at the time of the examination; serious domestic crisis at time of examinations.*

-Up to 3% *recent traumatic experience such as death of a close friend or distant relative; recent illness of a more serious nature; flare-up of severe congenital conditions such as epilepsy, diabetes, severe asthmatic attack; recently broken limbs; organ disease; physical assault trauma before an examination; recent domestic crisis; witnessing a distressing event on the day of the examination.
+Up to 3% *A more common category, (more cases will fall into this category), including: recent traumatic experience such as death of a close friend or distant relative; recent illness of a more serious nature; flare-up of severe congenital conditions such as epilepsy, diabetes, severe asthmatic attack; recently broken limbs; organ disease; physical assault trauma before an examination; recent domestic crisis; witnessing a distressing event on the day of the examination.*

-Up to 2% *illness at the time of the assessment; broken limb on the mend; recent viral illness; concussion; effects of pregnancy (not pregnancy per se); hay fever on the day of an examination; extreme distress on the day of an examination; (not simply exam related stress); allowance on last paper taken in a day when a candidate has been entered for three or more examinations timetabled for the same day and the total duration of those papers is more than 5 hours 30 minutes (GCSE examinations) or more than 6 hours (GCE examinations).
+Up to 2% *The most common category of allowance - the majority of cases will fall within this category: illness at the time of the assessment; broken limb on the mend; recent viral illness; concussion; effects of pregnancy (not pregnancy per se); hay fever on the day of an examination; extreme distress on the day of an examination; (not simply exam related stress); allowance on last paper taken in a day when a candidate has been entered for three or more examinations timetabled for the same day and the total duration of those papers is more than 5 hours 30 minutes (GCSE examinations) or more than 6 hours (GCE examinations).
 (Where extra time has been used following formal approval, this should be included in the calculation.)
-(Supervised rest breaks must not be included in the total duration of the papers when applying for special consideration.)
+(Supervised rest breaks must not be included in the total duration of the papers when applying for special consideration.)*

-Up to 1% *noise during the examination which is more than momentary; illness of another candidate which leads to disruption in the examination room; stress or anxiety for which medication has been prescribed; minor ailments; a headache; minor upset arising from administrative problems, such as wrong time allocated."
+Up to 1% *Reserved for more minor problems: noise during the examination which is more than momentary; illness of another candidate which leads to disruption in the examination room; stress or anxiety for which medication has been prescribed; minor ailments; a headache; minor upset arising from administrative problems, such as wrong time allocated."*

 0% *The application was reviewed but the addition of marks was deemed inappropriate.
 (Where the request fails to meet the criteria, it will be rejected.)"*